franckc/firestore_sql/README.md

 -- Basic select
 SELECT * FROM users

--- Filtering
+-- Field selection
 SELECT name, email FROM users WHERE age > 25

--- Ordering and limiting
+-- Ordering
-SELECT * FROM products ORDER BY price DESC LIMIT 10
+SELECT * FROM products ORDER BY price DESC

--- Aggregations
-SELECT category, AVG(price) FROM products GROUP BY category

--- Nested objects
-SELECT name, `details.stock` FROM products WHERE `details.available` = true

--- Array membership
+-- Multiple conditions with AND
-SELECT * FROM posts WHERE tags CONTAINS 'javascript'
+SELECT * FROM users WHERE firstname = 'franck' AND age > 25

--- Collection group queries
-SELECT * FROM GROUP landmarks

--- Union queries
+-- Multiple conditions with OR
-SELECT * FROM users WHERE city = 'New York'
+SELECT * FROM users WHERE city = 'New York' OR city = 'Los Angeles'

-UNION
+-- Timestamp comparisons
-SELECT * FROM users WHERE age > 30
+SELECT * FROM videos WHERE createdAt > '10-18-2025'

+-- Subcollection queries (after SETDOC)
+SETDOC users/P8RlU12un4UKc0cR1p5DHrtIpdu1/feed
+SELECT * FROM posts WHERE type = 'new_public_challenge'
 ```

 ## Limitations

 - Only `SELECT` queries are supported
 - No `JOIN` operations
-- `LIMIT` doesn't support `OFFSET`
+- No `LIMIT` clause support
-- No `COUNT` aggregate function
-- `GROUP BY` cannot be combined with `ORDER BY` or `LIMIT`
+- No `GROUP BY` or aggregation functions
-- Limited `LIKE` support (only `'value%'` and `'value'` patterns)
+- No `LIKE` pattern matching
+- OR operations are not yet fully supported in complex nested conditions
 - No `NOT` condition support

 ## Authentication